Measure bound for translation surfaces with short saddle connections: Semianalytic period coordinate charts

 So we consider two cases:

 \begin{enumerate}[(I)] \item Suppose $|t''|/|t'| \notin [1/2,2]$.
 We can assume without loss of generality that $|t'|> 2|t''|$.
 In this case, we don't need the derivative estimate.
 Note that

 when $V$ (hence $t'$) is small.
-Similar estimates give $|P_n(X'')| < 1.1 |t''| \frac{|b|}{|\gamma_1^{\pert}(\bar X)|} $ for $V$ small, so $P_n(X')\ne P_n(X'')$, and we are done.
+Similar estimates give $|P_n(Y'')| < 1.1 |t''| \frac{|b|}{|\gamma_1^{\pert}(\bar X)|} $ for $V$ small, so $P_n(Y')\ne P_n(Y'')$, and we are done.

 \item Suppose $|t''|/|t'| \in [1/2,2]$.
 We will consider the directional derivative in the direction $v=(v_1,\ldots,v_{n-1}, \tau)^T$.
-Multiplying by the matrix above gives the following expressions for the directional derivatives of the component functions of $P$:
+Multiplying by the matrix $DP$ and using Sublemma \ref{sublemma:der} gives the following expressions for the directional derivatives of the component functions of $P$:

+where $d\ne 0$ is some complex number that only depends on $\bar X$.
 Now $\P V$ is a convex region (with respect to the analytic coordinates), and hence $S$ is also convex.
-So we can connect $X',X''$ by a straight line segment $L$ lying in $S$ (and $L$ has non-zero length, since $X',X''$ have different analytic coordinates).
+So we can connect $Y',Y''$ by a straight line segment $L$ lying in $S$ (and $L$ has non-zero length, since $Y',Y''$ have different analytic coordinates).
 Let $v$ be the direction of this segment.